 - The holder of a high school diploma or equivalent or

-- Currently attending high school as a sophomore, junior or senior.
-High school students are required to obtain a Concurrent Enrollment Permit Form Package signed by their high school principal and a parent.
+- Currently attending high school as a freshman, sophomore, junior or senior.
+High school students are required to obtain a Concurrent/Dual Registration Permit signed by their high school principal and a parent.
 International students wishing to attend MiraCosta College on a F1/M1 visa must apply for admission through the Institute for International Perspectives.

-How long do I need to be a resident of California before I qualify for the in-state enrollment fee?
+How long do I need to be a resident of California before I qualify for the in-state registration fee?

 How do I pay fees?